Amina Okueva: Early life

-Okueva was born Natalia Nikiforova in Odessa in 1983.
+Okueva was born Natalia Viktorivna Nikiforova in Odesa in 1983.
 An only child, and the daughter of a Chechen father and a Polish mother from the North Caucasus, Okueva did not know her father due to his early death.
 She lived with her family in Moscow and Grozny before moving back to Ukraine in 2003 after fighting on the side of the Chechen Republic of Ichkeria the Second Chechen War, having converted to Islam at the age of 17.
 After her conversion and marriage to Isa Mustafinov, she changed her first name to Amina.
 She changed her surname to Okueva after a second marriage.

-Upon arrival in Ukraine she enrolled at the Odessa National Medical University where she specialized in general surgery before working as an intern at a local hospital.
+Upon arrival in Ukraine she enrolled at the Odesa National Medical University where she specialized in general surgery before working as an intern at a local hospital.
 She was married three times; her first husband, Isa Mustafinov, whom she married in 2000, died in 2003 during the Second Chechen War.
 Islam Tukhashev, her second husband, was deported from Ukraine for illegally staying in the country and was later sentenced to life imprisonment in Russia for the murder of Russian intelligence officers in Ingushetia; due to his residency status the marriage was not registered in Ukraine.
-In 2009 she met Adam Osmaev, who is currently accused of attempting to assassinate Vladimir Putin; they later had a wedding ceremony but did not officially register the marriage.
+In 2009 she met Adam Osmayev, who is currently accused of attempting to assassinate Vladimir Putin; they later had a wedding ceremony but did not officially register the marriage.